 2. Food

-Food is one of the causes of kidney failure in dogs that you as a pet owner can control, and studies show that adjusting the diet and pairing it with medical treatment can improve chances of survival (Elliott, 2006).
-Poor nutrition affects your dog’s overall health, and dehydration is one cause for kidney inflammation; wrong type diet can make your pet dehydrated or overstimulate his kidneys.
+Food is one of the causes of kidney failure in dogs that you, as a pet owner, can control, and studies show that adjusting the diet and pairing it with medical treatment can improve the chances of survival (Elliott, 2006).

-An inflamed or injured kidney is usually a clear sign that your dog is heading towards kidney failure.
-It can help to minimize the risk substantially by switching to low protein dog food brands, especially those with high moisture content, to help boost his kidney’s healing and function.
+It can help to minimize the risk substantially by switching to low-protein dog food brands, especially those with high moisture content, to help boost his kidney’s healing and function.

 Best diet for dogs with kidney disease